 A couple can use this settlement agreement when filing for an uncontested divorce with the court.
 An uncontested divorce will often speed up legal separation since the details have already been worked out without the court's assistance.
 Following this path could see your divorce finalized in a few short months.

-While a divorce lawyer is not strictly necessary for mediation, it is usually a good idea to have someone who can help you negotiate for your best interests and protect your parental rights.
+While a skillful divorce lawyer in Orland Park is not strictly necessary for mediation, it is usually a good idea to have someone who can help you negotiate for your best interests and protect your parental rights.
 If you have any questions about divorce mediation and how it would apply to your case, or need an attorney to review your case before moving forward, contact us today at Tommalieh Law to schedule a free initial consultation.

 What is the Process of Mediation?

 While the specifics of each session depending on the individual mediator and the unique circumstances each family brings, most mediation sessions follow similar formats:

 You will commonly be asked to answer a series of questions and speak with the mediator prior to sitting down for the session.
 At this point, you will likely go over facts about your marriage, family life, and what you feel to be the biggest issues in your divorce.
 They may also ask you to write a statement that lists this information and highlights some of the key issues you hope to resolve through mediation.

 It is common practice to sign disclosure documents at this stage.
 This will demonstrate that you agree to keep the mediation session confidential, and will also require you to agree that the mediator will not disclose information from the mediation in court.

 The majority of mediation sessions take place in an office or conference room.
 The exact process can differ from one mediator to another, with some preferring to work with both parties in the same room for the duration of the mediation, and others separating the couple to work with each individual privately.
 It is common for each spouse to bring their own private divorce lawyer to the mediation session.